Mircea Eliade was an exceptional Romanian thinker and writer, with a significant influence all over the world.

 * Briser le toit de la maison, 1986

-* The Quest (title of the French version is La Nostalgie des Origines), 1969
+* The Quest (French version title is La Nostalgie des Origines), 1969

 Memorial works